cursebreakers/crypto-bro/README.md

   - -exp flag: pipe mode
     - bypass menu, allowing generated keys to be piped elsewhere
     - txt and md args for saving keys/batches to files
+- pipe mode for file encryption/decryption invoked directly from cli

 *This is the planning section.
 These features are (99% likely) not yet implemented, nor may they ever be.*